Tanq16/containerized-security-toolkit/README.md

 ## Pre-Built

 To pull a pre-built image, use `docker pull tanq16/sec_docker:main`.
-For the Apple Silicon version, use the tag `tanq16/sec_docker:main_apple`.
+For the Apple Silicon version, use the tag `main_apple`.
+The minimal images have the tags `minimal` and `minimal_apple`.

-The security image is actually huge in size due to some of the tools like msfconsole and az-cli.
+The images with thw *"main"* tags are pretty large in size due to some of the tools like msfconsole and az-cli.
 So the images are around 7 GB in size.

 To remove dangling images when refreshing with new builds, use the `docker rm` command or the following alias from the CLI-Productivity Suite &rarr;